afalchetti/monorfs/README.md

-MonoRFS
+# MonoRFS

-Visual SLAM system using Random Finite Sets
+Visual SLAM system using Random Finite Sets.

-Author:  Angelo Falchetti
-Version: 0.6
+Version: 0.8.

+## Description

-This is a simple program that implements a Rao-Blackwellized PHD filter for autonomous navigation in 3D space.
+This is a simple program that implements a Rao-Blackwellized PHD filter and a Loopy PHD offline processor for autonomous navigation in 1D/2D/3D space.
 It consists of several components:

 * A SLAM solver unit, which is the responsible of handling the Bayes updates over the map and pose state of a vehicle.